Alfresco/docs-alfresco/content-services/latest/develop/oop-sdk.md

 Alfresco SDK 5.0 is a brand new development environment that brings changes oriented to assist the way out-of-process customizations are built, packaged, run and tested for Content Services 7.

-This is a mayor release oriented to support Content Services 7, so it is not compatible with previous versions of the SDK or Content Services.
+This is a major release oriented to support Content Services 7, so it is not compatible with previous versions of the SDK or Content Services.

 ## Introduction